omundy/learn-git-milestones/install-configure.md

 ## Install Git on Mac

-Use <a href="https://brew.sh/" target="_blank">Homebrew</a>, a software package management system that simplifies the installation of software on macOS, to install Git, then proceed to [Configure Git](#configure-git).
+<a href="https://brew.sh/" target="_blank">Homebrew</a> is a software package management system that simplifies the installation of software on macOS

 1. Copy and run this whole line to Install Homebrew.